JakobKSvaneborg/gpaw/doc/devel/overview.rst

-We currently have two representations for the wave functions: uniform 3-d grids and expansions in atom centered basis functions as implemented in the two classes :class:`~gpaw.wavefunctions.fd.FDWaveFunctions` and :class:`~gpaw.wavefunctions.lcao.LCAOWaveFunctions`.
-Both inherit from the :class:`~gpaw.wavefunctions.base.WaveFunctions` class, so the wave functions object will always have a :class:`~gpaw.old.grid_descriptor.GridDescriptor`, an :class:`~gpaw.eigensolvers.eigensolver.Eigensolver`, a :class:`~gpaw.setup.Setups` object and a list of :class:`~gpaw.kpoint.KPoint` objects.
+We currently have two representations for the wave functions: uniform 3-d grids and expansions in atom centered basis functions as implemented in the two classes :class:`~gpaw.old.wavefunctions.fd.FDWaveFunctions` and :class:`~gpaw.old.wavefunctions.lcao.LCAOWaveFunctions`.
+Both inherit from the :class:`~gpaw.old.wavefunctions.base.WaveFunctions` class, so the wave functions object will always have a :class:`~gpaw.old.grid_descriptor.GridDescriptor`, an :class:`~gpaw.eigensolvers.eigensolver.Eigensolver`, a :class:`~gpaw.setup.Setups` object and a list of :class:`~gpaw.old.kpoint.KPoint` objects.

 ::